Collaborative-Software-Development-Club/.github/profile/README.md

-# Collaborative Software Devlopment Club
+# Collaborative Software Development Club

 ![Collaborative Software Devlopment Club](./profile/logo.png)

-## Welcome to Collaborative Software Devlopment Club!
+## Welcome to Collaborative Software Development Club!

-Welcome to the Collaborative Software Devlopment Club organization on GitHub, a community of passionate developers.
+Welcome to the Collaborative Software Development Club organization on GitHub, a community of passionate developers.

 ## About Us